Nguyen-HanhNong/Chatroom-Application/README.md

 - Even though Django is quite monolithic, Django follows a "batteries included" philosophy, which means it comes with a lot of functionality out of the box.
 - Django has a robust set of features and tools for building web applications, including an ORM (Object-Relational Mapper) for interacting with databases, a template engine for building views, and a built-in user authentication system.
 These features helped me build a full-featured chat application more quickly and easily.

-The user and messages were stored in a SQLite database, with the front-end of the program being written in HTML and the jQuery framework.
-The jQuery framework was crucial in delivering the asynchronoux JavaScript to display messages in the chat rooms.
+The user and messages were stored in an SQLite database, with the front end of the program being written in HTML and the jQuery framework.
+The jQuery framework was crucial in delivering asynchronous JavaScript to display messages in the chat rooms.

 ## Video of the application running:
 ![](https://user-images.githubusercontent.com/81977350/210283849-9c186111-71ef-41eb-80a4-b528b1ea4e83.gif)